×

 • Catalan is spoken as a national language in: Andorra, France, Italy, Spain.

 You will also get to know the continents where Czech and Catalan speaking countries lie.
-Based on the number of people that speak these languages, the position of Czech language is 73 and position of Catalan language is not available.
+Based on the number of people that speak these languages, the position of Czech language is 73 and position of Catalan language is 32.
 Find all the information about these languages on Czech and Catalan.

 Czech and Catalan Language History